Brick / grass

 all filled with smaller particles.
 There are a number of names for this

-In St. Louis they often remove the old asphalt when resurfacing the streets,
+In many cities they remove the old asphalt when resurfacing the streets,

 to keep from having too much build-up.
 We made a labyrinth using that